-One of the most frustrating parts of doing laundry is dealing with the excess lint in the dryer.
-This lint ends up in the lint trap and often ends up scattered on the floor, necessitating frequent cleanup.
+One of the biggest annoyances when doing laundry is managing the excess lint in the dryer.
+This lint accumulates in the lint trap and can often spread onto the floor, requiring frequent cleaning.

 If the dryer lint trap isn’t cleaned regularly, that line will find its way all over the laundry and stick to it like glue.